 CGIAR is a global research partnership for a world free of hunger, environmental degradation and poverty.
 CGIAR dedicates its research to reducing rural poverty, increasing food security, improving human health and nutrition, and ensuring sustainable management of natural resources.
 As these objectives are in line with those of its foreign policy, Switzerland is contributing to them.

-The Consultative Group on International Agricultural Research (CGIAR) consists of 15 renowned international agricultural research centres spread around the world, with most centres located in the global south.
+The global research partnership CGIAR consists of 15 renowned international agricultural research centres spread around the world, with most centres located in the global south.
 Switzerland supports CGIAR by strengthening the CGIAR system with technical and financial contributions to important research and innovation programmes, as well as by fostering national agricultural research in Swiss priority countries through specific projects.
 The SDC is an active member of the European donor group that has an important strategic guidance role.

 CIGIAR’s mission is two-fold: